junka/ffpic/README.md

 ### display rgb data
 Tips on display:
-after decoding, usually we get rgb data from least significant byte, But for sdl display, the data need to be  ```BGRA``` from least significant byte.
+After decoding, usually we get rgb data from least significant byte, But for sdl display, the data need to be  ```BGRA``` from least significant byte.
 So, a reorder is need for display.

 Or we can use YUV data to display directly via sdl api.